 Grytviken also has a research station run by British Antarctic Survey and you can as well pop in to get a hint on the kind of research projects being undertaken here.
 Hiking is an enjoyable activity in Grytviken at the reservoir which is found at the hilltop just next to the nearby whaling station.
 While the footing can at times be very muddy, you can nevertheless be assured of an excellent bay view and you also enjoy the nice scenery.
 Be cautious about terns that can attack you especially when you move close to their nesting place and you need to keep a safe distance.
 You can also visit Shackleton’s grave where the explorer is buried alongside many whalers who eventually died.

-At King Edward Point, there is the Shackleton’s cross that is worthy a visit where you will see the fur seals that usually charges fiercely when you invade their territory.
+At King Edward Point, there is Shackleton’s cross that is worthy of a visit where you will see the fur seals that usually charges fiercely when you invade their territory.
 To keep yourself from fur seals attacks carrying a stick will help you which can deter the attacks.
 The museum also houses a mailbox where you can decide to write a letter back home and you can buy the postcards and stamps at a gift shop nearby that also sells souvenirs and books.
 As far as eating is concerned, you are advised to carry your food along.